impulsive-sudor/MyBlog/content/posts/2024-01-23-palworld-corrupt-file-save-fix.md

 type: ""
 ---

-Notes:
-Run the open source tool agaisnt the save.
-Find player uid
-    this is found in the exported JSON.
-If they are in a guild you can find it through there name Search for the key value pal for the players missing.
-Move this missing data from the old save to the new save.

-One of the ongoing issues in Palworld is charcter corruption.
-From a user propspective, when they try to login, they get stuck on the loading screen.
-I've noticed this typically happening after a server crash.

 This guide is not for the someone looking for an easy fix.
 They easist way to fix this issue is either by creating a new server or restoring fully from a backup.
 We (my friends) couldn't do this since a handful of them already progressed hours ahead of the people that got corrupted.

 ## Assumptions

-* You have a backup of the server somewhere, in particular, we need all the .sav files.
+* You have a backup of the server somewhere, in particular, we need the level.sav file.
 * You are somewhat technical and can deal with getting your hands dirty.
 * You don't mind running unknown software from the internet.